-It’s a booming industry before the pandemic, and it’s likely to take off even more after.
-Video meeting apps developers are in for a very busy ‘new normal’ once companies decide to continue with their remote working experiments—with some more likely to transition to this new working lifestyle.
+It was a booming industry before the pandemic, and it’s likely to take off even more after.
+Video meeting app developers are in for a very busy ‘new normal’ once companies decide to continue with their remote working experiments—with some more likely to transition to this new working lifestyle.

 eLearning Sources Becoming on Demand

 It’s not just students that can learn from home during the pandemic.
 Most people are home after shelter-in-place orders have been issued, and some find that they’ve got a lot of free time.
 Some might even choose to use their downtime to learn new things, be it a new hobby or a second (or third) language.